peeweek/VFXDoc/docs/about.md

 ### I'd like to contribute to your documentation

-I'd be glad to accept contributions but I am not currently in a state of handling content in a community manner.
-I am currently working at a reduced pace because of family duty so I try to be realistic about what I can do and what I cannot.
+This documentation source is hosted on [GItHub](https://github.com/peeweek/VFXDoc) as an open-source repository, licensed under [Creative Commons license (CC4-BY-NC-ND)](http://creativecommons.org/licenses/by-nc-nd/4.0/).

+You can enter issues if you find something wrong or missing on the website.
+Please note that there is a ton of content not written yet that's already planned so don't enter issues for these as they are probably already covered.

-Still, If you have an interesting article on your blog, feel free to send me a link to it and I'd be glad to share it on a dedicated page.
+Regardless of that, If you have an interesting article on your blog, feel free to send me a link to it and I'd be glad to share a link to it.